orocos/orocos-docs/docs/rtt/tutorials/hello_4.rst

 Using the ``OperationCaller``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Components can call operations of other components using an instance of ``OperationCaller``.
-In order to do this the components must first be connected using ``connectPeers`` in the Orocos deployer:
+It is considered best practice to have this ``OperationCaller`` as a member of your class.
+The ``OperationCaller`` needs to be templated with the signature of the operation you wish to call.
+In the above example we wish to call ``string getMessage()``, so our OperationCaller looks like this: ``OperationCaller<string(void)>``.
+In order to be able to call operations of other components, the components must first be connected using ``connectPeers`` in the Orocos deployer:

 .. code-block:: none